-Employing individuals with caring responsibilities could benefit your workforce as they may already have many of the skills you are looking for.
+It's helpful to understand who in your workforce is a carer, so you can support them to fulfil both important roles.
+Employing individuals with caring responsibilities could benefit your workforce as they may already have many transferable skills you are looking for.

 NHS Employers worked closely with a diverse group of carers to understand their experiences of recruitment and employment, and to ask them to co-produce this guidance for employers.